Hawaii extends 14-day quarantine for all incoming travelers

 Hawaii has among the lowest COVID-19 infection and mortality rates in the nation.
 Ige enacted a mandatory self-quarantine for all arriving tourists and residents in March.

-Violators of the quarantine rules have been arrested, including a resident who was found to have left her home after returning to Waikiki this week.
+Some violators of the quarantine rules have been charged including a resident who was arrested this week after she was found to have left her home in Waikiki.

 Officials said the state’s inter-island quarantine rules will be lifted next week, but anyone with a temperature over 100.4 degrees will not be allowed to fly.